sovereign/sovereign/roles/common/DESIGN.md

 Certificate renewal is done automatically using cron.
 The cron script must be aware of private key copies and update them as well.
 Services that depend on new keys must also be bounced.
 It is up to roles that rely on keys to modify the cron script (preferably using `lineinfile` or something similar) to accomplish this.

+### Testing support

+An isolated VM deployed with Vagrant is used for testing.
+The Let's Encrypt service cannot be used to get keys for it, since it is not bound with DNS.
+A self-signed wildcard key is therefore used for testing.
+The wildcard key, certificate, and chain are installed in the same way that Let's Encrypt keys are installed.

 ### Alternative approaches

 Two other approaches were considered.